statbiophys/bnabs_prob/README.md

 The output consists into a set of folders (`aligns`, `evaluate`, `inference`, `output`) containing IGoR results, as described in its [documentation](https://statbiophys.github.io/IGoR/).
 In particular, the two files under the `inference` folder, `final_parms.txt` and `final_marginals.txt`, are the ones containing the inferred model to be used later for bnabs evaluation.
 To this aim, they will also be copied automatically under the `template/igor_models/inferred` folder.

-Also, a summary file is produced by combining for each sequence the results from igBlast annotation and IGoR evaluation, potentially useful for a deeper analysis at the single-sequence level, or also to extract summary statistics at the donor or cohort level (e.g., the distribution of the fraction of point-mutated positions).
+Also, a `.IGoR_summary` summary file is produced by combining for each sequence the results from igBlast annotation and IGoR evaluation, potentially useful for a deeper analysis at the single-sequence level, or also to extract summary statistics at the donor or cohort level (e.g., the distribution of the fraction of point-mutated positions).

 The "hiv1" cohort can be further stratified by antiretroviral therapy (ART) treatment: